SwedbankPay/developer.swedbankpay.com/payments/payment-link.md

   sent  to the consumer).
 * Directions to (a link to a page) the merchant's terms and conditions (such as return policy) and information of how the consumer can contact the merchant.
-* Details informing the consumer that Terms&Conditions are concidered to be accepted and signed when clicking on the Payment Link.
+* Details informing the consumer that Terms & Conditions are concidered to be accepted and signed when clicking on the Payment Link.

 ### Recommendations about receipts